tamnguyenbbt/Okapi/README.md

 * Please use IDE's intelliSense to find out more methods offered by TestExecutor

 ## Common TestObject Method References
-* Click -> click on a web element.
-Check if the web element is ready before clicking.
-Retry if click does not take effect
+* Click -> clicks on a web element.
+Checks if the web element is ready before clicking.
+Retries if the click action does not take effect
 * DoubleClick
-* SendKeys -> input text into a text box or a text area
+* SendKeys -> inputs text into a text box or a text area
-* Clear -> clear a text box or a text area
+* Clear -> clears a text box or a text area
-* ClearAllWithBackspaceKey -> clear a text box or a text area; should be used when Clear does not work for some special web front-end implementations
+* ClearAllWithBackspaceKey -> clears a text box or a text area; should be used when Clear does not work for some special web front-end implementations
-* ClearWithBackspaceKey -> clear part of a text box or a text area
+* ClearWithBackspaceKey -> clears part of a text box or a text area
+* ClickAndHold -> clicks on a web element and holds (left mouse down and hold)
+* ClickHoldAndRelease -> clicks on a web element (left mouse down), holds left mouse down, then releases (left mouse up) after a set amount of time
+* ReleaseMouseClick -> releases mouse click (left mouse up) on the web element represented by TestObject or on the current mouse pointer
+* DragAndDrop -> drags and drops a web element to a specified location or to another specified web element
+* VerticalDragAndDrop -> drags and drops a web element to a specified location vertically
+* HorizontalDragAndDrop -> drags and drops a web element to a specified location horizontally
+* MoveToElement -> sets focus on a web element represented by the TestObject with set element index
+* MoveMousePointer -> moves the mouse pointer to a specified location from the web element represented by TestObject
+* Highlight -> highlights the web element represented by the TestObject
+* ScrollIntoView -> scrolls web page so that the web element represented by TestObject goes into view
+* WaitForAjaxCall -> waits for an ajax call to complete when you know the Url of that Ajax call
+* WaitForAllAjaxCalls -> waits for all ajax calls to complete
+* WaitUntilPageReady -> detects and waits for some common Web UI techniques underneath to finish their works and ajax calls completed
+* WaitUntilDomToBeStable -> polls to see if the DOM complete loading (i.e. predicts if no more web element is added to DOM)
+* WaitUntilEnabled -> waits until the web element represented by TestObject being unabled.
+Relies on Selenium so this one does not work for all cases
+* WaitUntilClickable -> waits until the web element represented by TestObject being clickable.
+Relies on Selenium so this one does not work for all cases
+* WaitUntilVisible -> waits until the web element represented by TestObject being enabled and displayed.
+Relies on Selenium so this one does not work for all cases

 # Advanced Usage
 ## Get text of a cell in a table